joelwwalker/Brazos/README.md

 If you have any questions, requests or suggestions please email Joel Walker: jwalker AT shsu.edu

-If you have any comments that may be helpful or interesting to the larger community, please email the Tier 3 list: hn-cms-osg-tier3@cern.ch or the Monitoring list: hn-cms-comp-monitoring@cern.ch
+If you have any comments that may be helpful or interesting to the larger community, please email the Tier 3 list: hn-cms-osg-tier3 AT cern.ch or the Monitoring list: hn-cms-comp-monitoring AT cern.ch

 A presentation on the monitoring software is viewable here: http://www.joelwalker.net/talks/LHC_Monitoring.pdf